VASA-seq is based on 384-well cell capture plates and flow cytometry (FACS) sorting.

 However, unlike other single-cell sequencing technologies, it does not rely on primers that bind to the endogenous poly-A tail of mRNA molecules.

-This means that the technique allows us to analyze non-coding RNA species and immature mRNA molecules simultaneously, all at single-cell level.
+This means that the technique allows us to analyze non-coding RNA species and immature mRNA molecules simultaneously, all at the single-cell level.

 Cell capture plates